 Overall, simply, it’s among the highest quality spermidine companies out there, and they have the patents, process, and awards to back it up.

-Their “Extra+” version contains a higher dose than the original (which we’ll talk about next), with nearly twice the amount of spermidine.
-Still it’s less than 2mg of spermidine overall, making it half the dose of what Renue offers.
+Their “Extra+” version contains a higher dose than the original (which we’ll talk about later), with nearly twice the amount of spermidine.
+Still, it’s less than 2mg of spermidine overall.

 Nonetheless, Longevity Labs SpermidineLife® Extra+ is a top-quality product.
-If cost is not an issue for you, then start here.
+If cost is not an issue for you, then consider starting here.

 Double Wood provides the highest dose at the least expensive upfront cost on our list.
 They’re also manufactured in the USA and have the testing results of every batch displayed on their site.

-Here are the main factors that went into our rankings.
+Here are the main factors that went into our rankings of the best spermidine supplement possible.
 Of course, what may be the best product varies from person to person depending on goals, budget, and more.